kaz-yos/emacs/init.d/README.md

 Numbered files in this folder is loaded by init-loader.el from the main init.el file.

-- init.el: The main file should only configure the package systems and init-loader.el
+- ../init.el: The main file should only configure the package systems and init-loader.el
-- 000:
+- 000: Reserved for package systems and M-x customize system
+- 050: Reserved for decent defaults
 - 100:
-- 200: Usual place for files without package dependencies (except special cases, marked with -extdep)
+- 200: Usual place for files without package dependencies
 - 300:
 - 400:
 - 500: Usual place for files with package dependencies
 - 600:
 - 700:
 - 800:
-- 900:
+- 900: Use for configurations that have to come last
+- init-customize.el: Actual configurations of M-x customize system go in this file

 ```
      Status: Installed in `/Users/kazuki/.emacs.d/elpa/init-loader-20140216.2240/'.